thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

 ## What's a RESTful, database-driven, HTTP server?

-A **RESTful, database-driven, HTTP server** is exactly what the name implies.
-It's a server that communicates with a client using a RESTful HTTP API.
-The sole purpose of the HTTP server is to manage information that's persisted to a database.
+A **RESTful, database-driven, HTTP server** is exactly what it sounds.
+It's a server that communicates with a client using a RESTful HTTP and is responsible for managing information that's persisted in a database.

 Here's a sequence diagram of the RESTful, database-driven, HTTP server.